JuliaIDE/Julia-LT/README.md

 [![Gitter chat](https://badges.gitter.im/one-more-minute/Jewel-LT.png)](https://gitter.im/one-more-minute/Jewel-LT) - feel free to ask questions here.

-This is a plugin for Light Table supporting Julia.
-The Julia side of this project lives [here](https://github.com/one-more-minute/Jewel.jl).
-The long-term goal is to mold Light Table into a MATLAB-like environment for Julia.
+This is a Julia language plugin for Light Table, base on the [Jewel.jl](https://github.com/one-more-minute/Jewel.jl) editor backend.

-Light Table is shaping up well as a Julia IDE - it's already become my go-to environment for writing Julia packages, including the plugin itself.
-See "Current Features" to find out what it can do.
+Jewel-LT provides basic editor support, but if you don't use Light Table already and are looking for a more full-featured IDE experience check out [Jupiter](http://github.com/one-more-minute/Jupiter-LT)

 ## Instructions